 behind the couch - what speed is it?

 The same goes for that sick of RAM that was hiding behind the couch - what speed is it?

 How then do you decipher the codes printed on each chip?
 Well, step one is to go to the manufacturers website and hope they are web-savy enough to have put up decent documentation.
 I looked around trying to find out what one stick of RAM I have is but wasn't able to find any info on it.

 Strangely enough Hyundai (Korean Car maker to most of us) has

+such a section on their website.
 Listed are hundreds of Adobe PDF's that explain

 every single bit of code and tell you way more then any normal human should know

 about their RAM.
 Remember HY57V651620B TC-75, cause we're about to explain what